cylmat/docs/Architecture/Api-Rest.md

 ## TYPES
 * REST: Representational State Transfer, is a paradigm and architecture designed by Roy Fielding, the co-author of both the HTTP and URI specifications.

-* HATEOAS: Hypermedia As The Engine of Application State constitue une contrainte de l'architecture d'application REST
+* HATEOAS: Hypermedia As The Engine of Application State constitue une contrainte de l'architecture d'application REST.
+  - A client interacts with a REST API through the responses provided by the server and shouldn't need any more documentation
   - https://fr.wikipedia.org/wiki/HATEOAS

 * CORBA: Common Object Request Broker Architecture